GIScience/climate-action-hiwalk/README.md

 ### Names

 We have to replace names at multiple level.
 Let's start with refactoring the name of the `BlueprintComputeInput` and the `BlueprintOperator` classes in [plugin/plugin.py](plugin/plugin.py).
+Replace these classnames with reasonable names related to your idea.

 ### Info Function